Gorilla Families In Uganda

 1. Rushegura gorilla family

-Made up of 19 members led by Mwirima who is closing in to 30 years and a brother to Rwansigazi the former leader of the Habinyanja family.
-Created in 2002 after one of the members of the Habinyanja group decided to depart and start his own family.
+It comprises 19 members led by Mwirima, who is approaching 30 years old and a brother to Rwansigazi, the former leader of the Habinyanja family.
+It was created in 2002 after one of the members of the Habinyanja group decided to depart and start his own family.

-The group started with only 12 members and increased to 19 members by 2010, it usually crossed over to Congo and returned, visiting neighboring villages and even lodges around the Buhoma sector.
-The group is calm and friendly hence doesn’t cause much havoc whenever it wanders.
-Its calm nature is derived from the calm and peaceful silverback Mwirima.
+The group started with only 12 members and increased to 19 by 2010.
+It usually crossed to Congo and returned, visiting neighboring villages and even lodges around the Buhoma sector.
+The group is calm and friendly, hence it doesn’t cause much havoc whenever it wanders.
+Its relaxed nature is derived from the quiet and peaceful silverback Mwirima.

 1. Habinyanja gorilla family

 Established in 1997, the group met its first visitor in 1999.
-With around 17 members, it was once led by an old silverback “Munguri” who passed away due to old age.
-He was succeeded by his two brothers Mwirima and Rwansigazi who later on couldn’t’ work together as they had their differences which made them separate in 2002.
-Mwirima broke away leaving Rwansigazi in charge who was succeeded by Makara, its current leader.
+With around 17 members, it was once led by an old silverback, “Munguri,” who passed away due to old age.
+He was succeeded by his two brothers, Mwirima and Rwansigazi, who later couldn’t work together because of their differences, which made them separate in 2002.
+Mwirima broke away, leaving Rwansigazi in charge, who was succeeded by Makara, its current leader.

 1. Katwe gorilla group

-This group completed their habituation process after three years which is always the maximum period.
-It is a new family and currently has 7 members made up of a silverback, 4 females, and 2 infants.
+This group completed their habituation process after three years, which is always the maximum period.
+It is a new family with seven members: a silverback, four females, and two infants.

 1. Mubare gorilla family

-First visited in 1993, it has 18 members under the leadership of Ruhondeza, ever since its inception the group has faced various attacks from kidnappers.
-Their leader tried to protect them but couldn’t since he was very old.
+First visited in 1993, it has 18 members under the leadership of Ruhondeza.
+Ever since its inception, the group has faced various attacks from kidnappers.
+Their leader tried to protect them, but couldn’t since he was ancient.
 He is said to have died in his sleep.

-The group has 8 members and is led by Kanyonyi.
-Ruhondeza ‘s grave can be visited while visiting this group.
+The group has eight members and is led by Kanyonyi.
+While visiting this group, you can visit Ruhondeza’s grave.

 1. Muyambi family

-Consisting of 7 members led by Muyambi, the family was added to the park in 2020 after being formed in 2019 after breaking away from the Mubare family.
+The family, led by Muyambi, consisted of seven members and was added to the park in 2020.
+It was formed in 2019 after breaking away from the Mubare family.

 GORILLA GROUPS IN RUHIJA GORILLA SECTOR.